RogueTensor/bitagent_subnet/README.md

    Example: `--miner-hf-model-name-to-submit Salesforce/xLAM-7b-r`
 2) `--hf-model-name-to-run` - this is the model the miner is running to respond to queries to the miner. \
    Example: `--hf-model-name-to-run Salesforce/xLAM-7b-r`
-3) `--openai-api-base` - this sets the VLLM endpoint that's running your local model. \
+3) `--openai-api-base` - this sets the vLLM endpoint that's running your local model. \
    Example: `--openai-api-base http://localhost:8000/v1`

 See [Miner Considerations](#miner-considerations) for common areas miners should look to improve.